thurunuym/card-flipping-game/README.md

-# Meme Matching Game 🎮
+# Card Matching Game 🎮

 A fun **Memory Card Game** built with **HTML, CSS, and JavaScript**.
 This project was created as a **learning exercise for AWS**, specifically using **S3 for static website hosting** and **CodePipeline for automated deployment**.